triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

 ## Compiler invocation differences

-By setting the `fsycl-targets` to `fpga64-xilinx-unknown-sycldevice` you're telling  the compiler to use our XOCC Tools and compile the device side code for Xilinx FPGA.
+By setting the `-fsycl-targets` to `fpga64-xilinx-unknown-sycldevice` you're telling  the compiler to use our XOCC Tools and compile the device side code for Xilinx FPGA.

-This hasn't been tested with mutliple `fsycl-targets` yet (e.g. offloading to both a Xilinx and Intel FPGA) and is unlikely to work, so I would advise sticking to compiling for a single target at the moment.
+This hasn't been tested with mutliple `-fsycl-targets` yet (e.g. offloading to both a Xilinx and Intel FPGA) and is unlikely to work, so it is advisable to stick to compiling for a single target at the moment.

 ## Tested with
 * Ubuntu 18.10
 * XRT 2018.3
 * SDx 2018.3
 * Alveo U250 Platform: xilinx_u250_xdma_201830_1

+## Extra Notes:
+* The Driver ToolChain, currently makes some assumptions about the `SDx` installation.
+For example, it assumes that `xocc` is inside SDx's bin folder and that the lib folder containing `SPIR` builtins that kernels are linked against are in a `/lnx64/lib` directory relative to the bin folders parent.
+  This can be seen and altered in `XOCC.cpp` if so desired.
+A future, aim is to allow the user to pass arguments through the compiler to assign these if the assumptions are false.
+However, in the basic 2018.3 release the standard directory structure that is assumed is correct without alterations.